8" Grape Hoe

 with 60 inch handle

 The 8" grape hoe is specially designed for weeding and cultivating of existing gardens.
 This very sharp tool from Bellotto is 2 pounds of forged and tempered steel for long-lasting durability.
-It is not designed for digging - that is the job of a grub hoe.

 Complete with a 5 foot long Ash handle.